AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 ## 1. Introduction

 This specification provides implementation guidelines on how to multiplex the AV1 codec inside the MPEG-TS format.
+It defines the carriage of AV1 in a single PID, assuming buffer model info from the first operating point.
+It may not be optimal for layered streams or streams with multiple operating points.
+Future versions may incorporate this capability.

 This document relies on understanding the AV1 specification and the TS specifications.